charliecb/Logion/error_detection_and_correction/large_scale_demo/demo.md

 # Large-scale Implementation of Error Detection and Correction

 Here we demonstrate a possible implementation of Logion on a large-scale GPU-enabled computing cluster.
+For a high-level overview of the intended behavior of each script, see `README.md` in the above directory.
 In what follows, we use 40 nodes of a SLURM cluster, with each node powered by a 2.8 GHz Intel Ice Lake CPU with a single 1.41 GHz A100 GPU.

 ## Step 1: Configure environment
 On a system with Python >=3.8.8; Conda >=4.10.1, execute